 The University of Glasgow

 The University of Glasgow is a great place to wander around.
-Although it wasn’t the inspiration for Hogwarts, you can certainly imagine it could be.
+Although it wasn’t the inspiration for Hogwarts, you can imagine it could be.

 Across the road is the Hunterian Art Gallery.
 The Mackintosh House is also in this building, but admission is required.
 This is a re-creation of the principal interiors of Mackintosh’s Glasgow home.